November 22, 2011

 The DA noted that the South Korean market is as huge as the Japanese market which has already relied on the Philippines for its poultry products following the onslaught of the AI virus.

-- Philippines re-imposes temporary ban on Taiwan's chicken
+- Thailand: Philippines to lift ban on Thai chicken